yewstack/yew-wasm-pack-minimal/README.md

 Run a webserver from your project's root directory, such as with `python -m SimpleHTTPServer 8080`, and load http://localhost:8080/ in a browser to view the running app.

 Note: It's expected behavior for the browser console to display an error similar to "WebAssembly.instantiateStreaming failed.
 Assuming this is because your server does not serve wasm with application/wasm MIME type."
-Your production webserver should be configured to associate wasm files with the application/wasm MIME type.
+Your production webserver should be configured to associate WebAssembly files with the `application/wasm` MIME type.

 ### 5) Deploy